(Almost) Everything is a Dicke model -- Mapping non-superradiant correlated light-matter systems to the exactly solvable

-In order to make the composite system more interesting, various generalizations for the Dicke model were proposed and discussed, like more complex local spin structures \cite{Gopalakrishnan2011,Xu2021}, non-Hermitian generalizations \cite{Kurlov2023}, open systems \cite{Alli1995,Dimer2007,Klinder2015,Kirton2018,Halati2020,Carollo2021}, other light-matter interactions \cite{Hioe1973,Mivehvar2023}, different geometries \cite{Bacciconi2023}, and added matter-matter interactions between the spins \cite{Gammelmark2011,Zhang2014,Zhang2014a,Bogolubov1976,Brankov1975,Capel1979,Ouden1976}.
+In order to make the composite system more interesting, various generalizations for the Dicke model were proposed and discussed, like more complex local spin structures \cite{Xu2021}, multi-mode cavities \cite{Hepp1973,Alli1995,Gopalakrishnan2011}, non-Hermitian generalizations \cite{Kurlov2023}, open systems \cite{Dimer2007,Klinder2015}, altered light-matter interactions \cite{Hioe1973,Mivehvar2023}, non-equilibrium systems \cite{Kirton2018}, and added matter-matter interactions between the spins \cite{Gammelmark2011,Zhang2014,Zhang2014a}.
 One prime example is the Dicke-Ising model, where an additional Ising interaction between nearest-neighbor spins is present.
 Using mean-field theory and a classical approximation of the spin degrees of freedom, Zhang et al.\ found a rich phase diagram for antiferromagnetic interactions including superradiant phases, with both an antiferromagnetic and a paramagnetic phase in the matter part \cite{Zhang2014}.
 However, using quantitative numerical techniques, deviations were found for the phase transitions both in the location as well as in the order in 1D \cite{Rohn_2020,Langheld2024}.